-The Ragdoll personality is calm and even-tempered.
-Sweet, friendly and loving, this cat is relaxed and very good natured.
-This is one of the main reasons that the Ragdoll is one of the most popular breeds in America according to the Cat Fanciers’ Association.
+Sweet, friendly and loving, the Ragdoll breed is known for its calm demeanor and even temper.
+This uniquely calm attitude is one of the many reasons that the Ragdoll is one of the most popular breeds in America according to the Cat Fanciers’ Association.

-The Ragdoll is eager to greet you at the front door and to follow you anywhere you want to go.
-The Ragdoll has even been nicknamed the “puppy cat” because of their desire to follow their humans around from one room to another, and because they simply love to be held, cuddled and loved.
+A Ragdoll cat is eager to greet you at the front door and follow you everywhere you go.
+They have even been nicknamed the “puppy cat,” because of their desire to follow their humans around from one room to another, and because they simply love to be held, cuddled, and snuggled.

-The Ragdoll has a moderate energy level and a very laid-back demeanor.
-This cat is happy to be picked up and carried around in your arms.
-Rather than climbing to the highest spot in your home, the Ragdoll prefers to stay at ground level.
-They prefer lying on your feet or in your lap.
+The Ragdoll has a moderate energy level and rarely shows signs of anxiety.
+Rather than climbing to the highest spot in your home, the Ragdoll prefers to stay at ground level, often lying on your feet or in your lap.
 They love snuggling with their owners and having a fuss made over them.